argilla-io/argilla/docs/getting_started/setup&installation.rst

    conda install -c conda-forge rubrix

 .. note::
-   Conda only installs the Python client of Rubrix.
+   Conda for now only installs the Python client of Rubrix.
    This means, you have to launch the web app via :ref:`docker <launching-the-web-app-via-docker>` or :ref:`docker-compose <launching-the-web-app-via-docker-compose>`.